Peg Nopoulos

 Amy L Conrad, PhD, is a psychologist and Assistant Professor in the Department of Pediatrics at the University of Iowa Stead Family Children’s Hospital.
 Her research expertise is in pediatric neuropsychology; combining neuropsychological assessment and neuroimaging (structural and functional methods) in the evaluation of development in children with various medical conditions.
 Her work has focused predominately in the field of isolated oral clefts (assessing biological mechanisms of etiology of learning disabilities).
 She completed her K-23 Training Award (NIDCR) in 2019, is MPI on an UG3/UH3 grant (NHLBI), and is co-Investigator on a PPG grant (NHLBI) and UG3/UH3 grant (NINDS).
 Clinically, Dr. Conrad specializes in the diagnostic assessment of dyslexia and has served on the Iowa Dyslexia Task Force.
 She is a member and past co-chair of the Society of Pediatric Psychology Craniofacial Special Interest Group, with additional membership in the Craniofacial Mental Health Special Interest Group, International Dyslexia Association, and Society for Pediatric Research.

-Lyndsay Harshman
+Lyndsay Harsman

 Lyndsay Harshman, MD